-&lt;sup>8 See Oshio and Senoh (2005) for a useful review of empirical studies on education in Japan, particularly the section on education and social stratification.
+10 See Oshio and Senoh (2005) for a useful review of empirical studies on education in Japan, particularly the section on education and social stratification.

-&lt;sup>9 See Heckman and Mosso (2014) for an overview of the importance of human capital investment at different stages of children's life cycle.
+11 See Heckman and Mosso (2014) for an overview of the importance of human capital investment at different stages of children's life cycle.

-2002), as noted earlier.
+This explains why the effect of family income on college attendance becomes insignificant once adolescent ability, family background, and unobserved heterogeneity are controlled for (e.g., Cameron and Heckman, 1998, 2001; Carneiro and Heckman 2002), as noted earlier.
 This, in turn, suggests that borrowing constraints at early ages might be more relevant than constraints at later ages for family investments in children's human capital.
 Moreover, the strong complementarity of investments at different stages of the life cycle of children implies that it may be difficult to compensate for the lack of early investment at later stages, and as a result, underinvestment at early ages is likely to have a more harmful and long-lasting effect on children's subsequent lives (Heckman and Mosso, 2014; Restuccia and Urrutia, 2004).